EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/faq.md

 ## Can I mount my PVC in multiple containers or pods at the same time?

 The service provides a **BeeGFS CSI driver** provisioner, which allows for `ReadWriteMany` PVCs.
 This means a PVC can be mounted to multiple pods at the same time.
-**Note:** Θsers cannot create their own PVCs, so this information is only relevant if your project has been provisioned with a BeeGFS-backed PVC by the system administrators.
+**Note:** Users cannot create their own PVCs, so this information is only relevant if your project has been provisioned with a BeeGFS-backed PVC by the system administrators.

 ## How many GPUs can I use in a pod?

-The current limit is 8 GPUs per pod, as each underlying host node has 8 GPUs.
+The maximum number of GPUs you can request per pod is limited by both the node capacity and your project quota.
+Each node has 8 GPUs, so technically a pod could use up to 8 GPUs if available.
+However, your project quota may be lower.
+For example, if your project is allocated 4 GPUs, the maximum a single pod can request is 4 GPUs.
+**Note:** Always ensure your pod’s GPU request does not exceed the available quota for your project.

 ## Why did a validation error occur when submitting a pod or job with a valid specification file?